• Request Info

 Research

-Conservation ecology, global environmental change, freshwater ecosystems, community assembly, macroecology, ecological statistics, socio-ecological systems, environmental psychology
+Conservation ecology, global environmental change, freshwater ecosystems, community assembly, macroecology, ecological statistics, socio-ecological systems

 Increasing anthropogenic demands for food, energy, and raw materials are driving global-scale environmental changes with profound impacts on biodiversity.
 Our research group focuses on characterizing and mitigating anthropogenic impacts on the environment with an emphasis on freshwater ecosystems.
 We combine fieldwork with the development and application of theoretical, statistical, and meta-analytic modeling tools to conduct interdisciplinary, policy-relevant research across multiple spatial scales.